Sean Friedman

 Do you accept Medical Insurance & PMB’s?

-My fees are line with medical aid rates, though there may be a copayment depending on your provider and plan.
-Please contact your medical aid if uncertain of your coverage.Importantly, a number of conditions are recognised as Prescribed Minimum Benefits, or PMB's.
+Yes.
+There may be a copayment depending on your plan.
+Please check with your provider as to your benefits.Importantly, a number of conditions are recognised as Prescribed Minimum Benefits, or PMB's.
 These by law, are covered by medical aids including hospital plans.
 Dependent on the diagnosis, a number of sessions may be covered in full.
 I will assist with diagnosis and application for PMB's when indicated.

 What are Cognitive and Behavioural Therapies?

 There are a number of cognitive and behavioural therapies and models.
-These approaches work primarily with thoughts and behaviours directly.I personally have resonated with Acceptance and Commitment Therapy which falls under the umbrella of what is often referred to as 'Third Wave CBT', along with Dialectical Behavioural Therapy (DBT), and Mindfulness-Based CBT (among others).
-There is a good evidence base for this approach, and as a framework it allows me to flexibly draw on a variety of other CBT techniques as appropriate.The distinguishing feature of these 'third-wave' approaches is that there is a reduced emphasis on challenging irrational thinking, and a greater recognition in the utility of learning to care less about thoughts, tolerate difficult emotions, and focus on living in accordance with ones values with an emphasis on taking action towards what matters despite difficulty.
+These approaches work primarily with thoughts and behaviours directly.I have personally resonated with Acceptance and Commitment Therapy which falls under the umbrella of what is often referred to as 'Third Wave CBT', along with Dialectical Behavioural Therapy (DBT), and Mindfulness-Based CBT (among others).
+There is a strong evidence base for this approach, and as a framework it allows me to flexibly draw on a variety of other CBT techniques as appropriate.The distinguishing features of these 'third-wave' approaches are a reduced emphasis of caring about whether thoughts are rational, positive etc, an increased emphasis on holding and tolerating difficult emotions, and a primary focus on valued and vital living through taking action towards what matters.

 What is Psychodynamic Psychotherapy?

-Psychodynamic or Psychoanalytic Psychotherapy involves an emphasis on the therapeutic relationship, along with developing greater self-awareness, self-acceptance, and flexibility in making and owning choices.There is good evidence that the effects from psychodynamic therapy are longer-lasting than short-term interventions or the effects of medication.
+Psychodynamic or Psychoanalytic Psychotherapy involves an emphasis on the therapeutic relationship, along with developing insight into oneself, self-awareness, self-acceptance, and flexibility in making and owning choices.There is good evidence that the effects from psychodynamic therapy are longer-lasting than short-term interventions or the effects of medication.

 What is the Length of Therapy?